How to build a computer: A beginners guide to a new PC

 Before securing the motherboard in place, you’ll have to install the I/O shield which covers the area around your rear ports.
 I/O shield comes with your motherboard and you’ll have to fit the shield into the chassis before setting up the motherboard.
 The ports on the board will fit through the holes once both are installed.
 You’ll have to use some force to snap all four corners of the shield into the chassis, just like you did while installing the RAM modules.
 A lot of premium motherboards have pre-installed I/O shield, in which case, you can skip this step too.

 The power supply unit is usually mounted at the back of the PC case towards the bottom.
 This has been the designated spot for the PSUs for a long time now, and it’s a safe space for the unit to work properly by pulling in cool air from under the chassis.
 Installing the power supply unit is as simple as screwing it into place with four screws at the back of the PC case.
 We recommend buying a modular PSU so you can avoid creating a cable mess inside your case.
-Once the PSU is in place, you can connect the 24-pin power connector and supplemental/CPU power connector into the motherboard.
+Once the PSU is in place, you can connect the 24-pin power connector and supplemental/CPU power connector to the motherboard.
 The power supply unit, as the name suggests, supplies power to the entire PC, so you’ll essentially be connecting a lot of components to the PSU via cables.

-We think either 750W or an 800W power supply is plenty for most users, and we’ve recommended a product below.
+We think either 750W or an 800W power supply is plenty for most users, and we’ve recommended the product below.
 You can also check our collection of the best power supply units to see all the available options on the market across different power output ranges.

 We’ve also installed an M.2 SSD on the motherboard earlier, so your PC has some storage to work with depending on the capacity of your M.2 stick.
 M.2 SSD can be expensive though, which is why you might want to add SATA storage to your PC in the form of either a 2.5-inch SSD or hard drive, or a traditional 3.5-inch hard drive.
 In each case, you’ll be connecting the SATA data cable from the drive to the motherboard, then connect the SATA power connector from the PSU to your drive.
 You’ll then have to find a spot to mount the SSD or the HDD since you can’t leave them lying inside the case.
 All PC cases have dedicated mounting brackets for the drives, so they should be fairly easy to find.